jcorioland/nimbus-bridge/README.md

 > **Note**<br>
 > If you want to deploy only the infrastructure and not deploy the application, run `azd provision` instead of `azd up`.

+#### Run the NimbusBridge client application

+Before running the NimbusBridge client application you need to update the [appsettings.json](./src/NimbusBridge.Client/appsettings.json) file with the following values:

+- `NIMBUS_BRIDGE_CHECKPOINT_BLOB_CONTAINER_URL` - The URL of the EventHubs checkpointing storage container
+- `NIMBUS_BRIDGE_EVENTHUBS_NAMESPACE_FQDN` - The fully qualified domain name of the EventHubs namespace

+Both values can be found in the `.env` file that has been generated after the `azd up` command.

+Then, run the following commands to run the client application:

+   1. Run `cd src/NimbusBridge.Client`
+   1. Run `dotnet run`

+#### Call the Nimbus Bridge API

+Now that both API and client are running, you can call the API to check that everything works correctly.
+The endpoint of the API is available at the end of the output of the `azd up` command.
+The only implemented API is `/weatherforecast`.